Nikon S-mount: Lenses

 Nikon produced a large range of Nikkor-branded lenses for these cameras with focal lengths ranging from 21 mm to 1000 mm.
 Several other manufacturers, including Fuji (now Fujifilm), Komura and Zunow, made S-mount lenses at the time, of which the Zunow 5 cm lens is a keenly sought-after collector's item.
 In 2002, Cosina Voigtländer manufactured a camera with an S-mount, the Bessa R2S, as well as several lenses for the Nikon S-mount.

 In general, wide-angle Nikkor lenses with S-mount will mount directly to Contax bodies.
 85 mm to 135 mm lenses were sold with special Contax mounts.
-In addition, most of the lenses were available as optically identical versions with M39 lens mount.
+In addition, most of the lenses were available as optically identical versions with an M39 lens mount.
 The 135 mm lens was additionally available in a version with a Kine Exakta mount.